video-annotation-project/video-annotation-tool/userguide.md

 1. You will need to install and configure the EB CLI.
 See [Install the EB CLI](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-install.html) and [Configure the EB CLI](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-configuration.html).
 When configuring, make sure you enter 'video-annotation-tool' as the name of the folder in step 4.

-2. Navigate to video-annotation-tool and create an eb environment.
+2. Navigate to video-annotation-tool and create an eb environment by running
 `~/video-annotation-tool$ eb init`
 You will be prompted to enter your AWS access keys.
 You will then be prompted to choose your region and application - select video-annotation-tool for the application.

 3. Finally, deploy!